 - Bright colors

 - Great value

-Bontrager Circuit Gloves (here)
+Bontrager Circuit and Anara Gloves (here)

 Bontrager makes a nice open-finger glove that provides good coverage and medium padding.
 They breathe well and have a little extra room for the fingers to move – a good choice if your hands tend to not fit well in other gloves.